 Compete in the Country’s Most Infamous Gravel Bike Race

 For some people, too much is never enough.
 And to those people we say, Almanzo.
-One of the most iconic gravel races in the country, the Almanzo 100 starts in Spring Valley and brings the pain with mammoth hills, headwinds and choppy terrain.
+One of the most iconic gravel rides in the country, the Almanzo 100 brings the pain with mammoth hills, headwinds and choppy terrain.
 Make no mistake: This is a difficult race to finish.
 There’s no support team.
 Out here it’s just you, your bike and 100 miles of Minnesota’s most notorious gravel roads.
 But that’s all the more reason to love it.